swisstackle/swisstackle.github.io/_posts/2024-05-30-SystematicMomentumPart1.md

             }
 ```

-First, we just create a dictionary with all the data from the csv file with the dates being the keys.
+this will just create a dictionary with all the data from the csv file with the dates being the keys.
 This should be farily self explanatory.

 ```cs
 Dictionary<string, List<(string, double, decimal)>> symbolsMoreThanForty = new Dictionary<string, List<(string, double, decimal)>>();